devopness/devopness/docs/cloud-providers-credentials/generate-gcp-service-account-credentials.md

 4. Provide the `Cumpute Instance Admin (v1)` and `Service Account Manager` roles to your service account
 5. To your choosen service account, select the `Manage keys` option
 6. Select the `ADD KEY -> Create new key -> JSON`
-7. A JSON file containing your service account credentials will be downloaded, use it's content as input on Devopness Cloud Credentials form field.
+7. A JSON file containing your service account credentials will be downloaded, copy it's content to your clipboard
+8. Use service account credentials as input on Devopness Add Cloud Credentials form field to GCP.